sarah-walker-pcem/pcem/readme.txt

 hot-433.ami

+Award SiS 496/497 (1995)
+A 486 clone using the SiS 496/497 chipset, with PCI bus and Award BIOS.

+ROM files needed:

+SIS496-1.AWA

+Award 430VX PCI (1996)
+A generic Socket 5/7 board with 430VX chipset.

+ROM files needed:

+55XWUQ0E.BIN

 PCem emulates the following graphics adapters :

+MDA
-MDA - The original PC adapter.
+The original PC adapter.
 This displays 80x25 text in monochrome.

+Hercules
-Hercules - A clone of MDA, with the addition of a high-resolution 720x348 graphics mode.
+A clone of MDA, with the addition of a high-resolution 720x348 graphics mode.

+CGA
-CGA - The most common of the original adapters, supporting 40x25 and 80x25 text, and
-    320x200 in 4 colours, 640x200 in 2 colours, and a composite mode giving 160x200 in 16 colours.
+The most common of the original adapters, supporting 40x25 and 80x25 text, and 320x200 in 4 colours, 640x200 in 2 colours, and a composite mode giving 160x200 in 16 colours.

+IBM EGA
-IBM EGA - The original 1984 IBM EGA card, with 256k VRAM.
+The original 1984 IBM EGA card, with 256k VRAM.

+ROM files needed:

+ibm_6277356_ega_card_u44_27128.bin

-Trident 8900D SVGA - A low cost SVGA board circa 1992/1993.
-Not the greatest board in it's day, but
-    it has a reasonable VESA driver and (buggy) 15/16/24-bit colour modes.
+Trident 8900D SVGA
+A low cost SVGA board circa 1992/1993.
+Not the greatest board in it's day, but it has a reasonable VESA driver and (buggy) 15/16/24-bit colour modes.

+ROM files needed:

+trident.bin

+Trident TGUI9440
+A later Trident board with GUI acceleration.
+Windows 9x doesn't include drivers for this, so they have to be downloaded and installed separately.

+ROM files needed:

+9440.vbi

-Tseng ET4000AX SVGA - A somewhat better SVGA board than the Trident, here you get better compatibility
+Tseng ET4000AX SVGA
-    and speed (on the real card, not the emulator) in exchange for being limited to 8-bit colour.
+A somewhat better SVGA board than the Trident, here you get better compatibility and speed (on the real card, not the emulator) in exchange for being limited to 8-bit colour.

+ROM files needed:

+et4000.bin

-Diamond Stealth 32 SVGA - An ET4000/W32p based board, has 15/16/24-bit colour modes, plus acceleration.
+Diamond Stealth 32 SVGA
+An ET4000/W32p based board, has 15/16/24-bit colour modes, plus acceleration.

-    There is an odd bug with this one, where Windows 9x DOS boxes won't open with modes beyond 8-bit colour.
-Supports PCI.
+ROM files needed:

+et4000w32.bin

+Paradise Bahamas 64
+An S3 Vision864 based board.

+ROM files needed:

+bahamas64.bin

+Number Nine 9FX
+An S3 Trio64 based board.

+ROM files needed:

+s3_764.bin

+ATI VGA Edge-16
+A basic SVGA clone.

+ROM files needed:

+vgaedge16.vbi

+ATI VGA Charger
+A basic SVGA clone, similar to the Edge-16.

+ROM files needed:

+bios.bin

+ATI Graphics Pro Turbo
-Paradise Bahamas 64 - An S3 Vision864 based board.
-This has the best Windows drivers, but the default
+A Mach64GX based board.
+Probably the best of the emulated boards for use in Windows.

-    VESA driver is poor.
-Supports PCI.
+ROM files needed:

+mach64gx/bios.bin

+OAK OTI-067
+A basic SVGA clone.

+ROM files needed:

+oti067/bios.bin

 Some models have fixed graphics adapters :

+Olivetti M24
-Olivetti M24 - CGA with double-res text modes and a 640x400 mode.
-I haven't seen a dump of the font
-    ROM for this yet, so if one is not provided the MDA font will be used - which looks slightly odd as it is 14-line instead of 16-line.
+CGA with double-res text modes and a 640x400 mode.
+I haven't seen a dump of the font ROM for this yet, so if one is not provided the MDA font will be used - which looks slightly odd as it is 14-line instead of 16-line.

+Tandy 1000
-Tandy 1000 - CGA with various new modes - 160x200x16, 320x200x16, 640x200x4.
+CGA with various new modes - 160x200x16, 320x200x16, 640x200x4.
 Widely supported in 80s
 games.

+Amstrad PC1512
-Amstrad PC1512 - CGA with a new mode (640x200x16).
+CGA with a new mode (640x200x16).
 Only supported in GEM to my knowledge.

+Amstrad PC1640
-Amstrad PC1640 - Paradise EGA.
+Paradise EGA.

+Amstrad PC2086/PC3086
-Amstrad PC2086/PC3086 - Paradise PVGA1.
+Paradise PVGA1.
 An early SVGA clone with 256kb VRAM.

+Amstrad MegaPC
-Amstrad MegaPC - Paradise 90C11.
+Paradise 90C11.
 A development of the PVGA1, with 512kb VRAM.

+Acer 386SX/25N
-Acer 386SX/25N - Oak OTI-067.
+Oak OTI-067.
 Another 512kb SVGA clone.

-Pcem emulates the following sound devices :
+PCem emulates the following sound devices :

+PC speaker
-PC speaker - The standard beeper on all PCs.
+The standard beeper on all PCs.
 Supports samples/RealSound.

+Tandy PSG
-Tandy PSG - The Texas Instruments chip in the PCjr and Tandy 1000.
-Supports 3 voices plus
+The Texas Instruments chip in the PCjr and Tandy 1000.
+Supports 3 voices plus noise.
-    noise.
 I reused the emulator in B-em for this (slightly modified).

+Gameblaster
-Gameblaster - The Creative Labs Gameblaster/Creative Music System, Creative's first sound card
-    introduced in 1987.
+The Creative Labs Gameblaster/Creative Music System, Creative's first sound card introduced in 1987.
 Has two Philips SAA1099, giving 12 voices of square waves plus 4 noise voices.
 In stereo!

+Adlib
-Adlib - Has a Yamaha YM3812, giving 9 voices of 2 op FM, or 6 voices plus a useless drum section.
+Has a Yamaha YM3812, giving 9 voices of 2 op FM, or 6 voices plus a useless section.
 PCem uses Jarek Burczynski's emulator for this.

+Adlib Gold
+OPL3 with YM318Z 12-bit digital section.
+Possibly some bugs (not a lot of software to test).

+Sound Blaster
-Sound Blaster - Several Sound Blasters are emulated :
+Several Sound Blasters are emulated :
     SB v1.0 - The original.
 Limited to 22khz, and no auto-init DMA (can cause crackles sometimes).
     SB v1.5 - Adds auto-init DMA
     SB v2.0 - Upped to 41khz
     SB Pro v1.0 - Stereo, with twin OPL2 chips.
     SB Pro v2.0 - Stereo, with OPL 3 chip
     SB 16 - 16 bit stereo
+    SB AWE32 - SB 16 + wavetable MIDI.
+This requires a ROM dump from a real AWE32.
 All are set to Address 220, IRQ 7 and DMA 1 (and High DMA 5).
-IRQ and DMA can be changed for the SB16.
+IRQ and DMA can be changed for the SB16 & AWE32 in the drivers.
 The relevant SET line for autoexec.bat is
   SET BLASTER = A220 I7 D1 Tx    - where Tx is T1 for SB v1.0, T3 for SB v2.0, T4 for SB Pro,
 				   and T6 for SB16.
-    The SB16 software seems to work (including Windows drivers), but you must stick to these settings.

-Gravis Ultrasound - 32 voice sample playback.
-PCem's emulation of this is a bit preliminary :
-    - Only older ULTRASND setup programs work, ie text mode instead of graphics (3.xx?)
-    - MIDI playback occasionally goes wrong
-    - 16-bit playback only uses top 8 bits of samples
-    - Some games, eg later versions of Epic Pinball, have no music
-    - No stereo
-    - Some clicking in sound output
-    - Does work well in lots of stuff though, eg Worms, Pinball Fantasies, Zone 66 etc.
-    - Settings are hardwired to Address 240, IRQ 5, DMA 3.
-The relevant SET line for autoexec.bat is SET ULTRASND=240,3,3,5,12
-      This means unlike on a real board, you don't have to run a init program on bootup for sound to work.
-You do need to install the ULTRAMID patches if you want MIDI.
+AWE32 requires a ROM dump called awe32.raw.
+AWE-DUMP is a utility which can get a dump from a real card.
+Most EMU8000 functionality should work, however filters are not correct and reverb/chorus effects are not currently emulated.

+Gravis Ultrasound
+32 voice sample playback.
+Port address is fixed to 240, IRQ and DMA can be changed from the drivers.
+Emulation is improved significantly over previous versions.

+Windows Sound System
+16-bit digital + OPL3.
+Note that this only emulates WSS itself, and should not be used with drivers from compatible boards with additional components (eg Turtle Beach Monte Carlo)

 Other stuff emulated :

+Serial mouse
-Serial mouse - A Microsoft compatible serial mouse on COM1.
-Compatible drivers are all over the
-    place for this.
+A Microsoft compatible serial mouse on COM1.
+Compatible drivers are all over the place for this.

+M24 mouse
-M24 mouse - I haven't seen a DOS mouse driver for this yet, but the regular scancode mode works, as
-    does the Windows 1.x driver.
+I haven't seen a DOS mouse driver for this yet, but the regular scancode mode works, as does the Windows 1.x driver.

+PC1512 mouse
-PC1512 mouse - The PC1512's perculiar quadrature mouse.
-You need Amstrad's actual driver for this
+The PC1512's perculiar quadrature mouse.
+You need Amstrad's actual driver for this one.

-    one.
+PS/2 mouse

-PS/2 mouse - A PS/2 mouse is emulated on the MegaPC and 386SX/25N model.
-As with serial, compatible
-    drivers are common.
+A PS/2 mouse is emulated on the MegaPC and 386SX/25N model.
+As with serial, compatible drivers are common.

+ATAPI CD-ROM
-ATAPI CD-ROM - Works with OAKCDROM.SYS and Windows 9x.
-It can only work with actual CD-ROM drives
-    at the minute, so to use ISO images you need a virtual CD drive.
+Works with OAKCDROM.SYS.
+It can only work with actual CD-ROM drives at the minute, so to use ISO images you need a virtual CD drive.

 XTIDE :